 I felt I had taken up too much of my friends’ time.
 A young man had come in and was sitting patiently.
 I thought he had come to see Kynpham on some official matter.
 I therefore brought the conversation to an end.
 However, Robin and Kynpham protested saying they could have carried on longer since they love to talk about poetry.
 ‘Even our wives don’t care about our poetry’, said Kynpham.
 ‘We can write anything we want!’ he laughed.

 After leaving Bijni Complex, I hesitated a little.
 I was tempted to walk back home by the road leading past Bajoria School to Polo Grounds.
 But I had promised to take my son to Police Bazaar and did not have time for a leisurely stroll.
 There was a sense of quietness in Laithumkhrah, as though everyone had gone to Police Bazaar.
 It was a Saturday afternoon feeling, familiar from my school days.

 But Robin and Kynpham stayed back to make a few phone calls: they are editing their next anthology of poetry from the Northeast, this time for Penguin India.
 In the last ten years I had become absorbed in my own little world and had called or emailed them only occasionally.
-While some of my other friends had busied themselves giving tuition, so that they could buy cars and flats, Robin and Kynpham had believed in poetry and had stuck to it.
+While some of my other friends had busied themselves offering tuition, so that they could buy cars and flats, Robin and Kynpham had believed in poetry and had stuck to it.
 I promised myself I would make more of an effort to keep in touch with the two.